 - Hadrian’s Cycleway: mix an easy ride with some of the best historical sites in the UK, and you get Hadrian’s Cycleway.
 Just like all the other rides I’ve mentioned, this is also a coast to coast route.
 It measures in at around 173 miles (277km).

 There are lots of other excellent long-distance rides in and around the UK, but the above are the ones I know best.

-Thanks for reading our guide to the Coast and Castles cycling route.
+Thanks for reading my guide to the Coast and Castles cycling route.